AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/rpt-fundamentals.md

 * _[SUM of `Time between a customer’s registration date and first purchase date`] / [Total number of customers that registered and purchased]_
 {%endraw%}

 And we want to see this calculation plotted over time, or trending, according to a customer’s registration date.
-And here's how to [create this metric](../data-user/reports/ess-manage-data-metrics.md) in Magento BI:
+And here's how to [create this metric](../data-user/reports/ess-manage-data-metrics.md) in MBI:

 1. Go to **Data** and select the **Metrics** tab.
 1. Click **Add New Metric** and select the \`user\` table (where we created the dimensions above).